Kucoin/kucoin-futures-php-sdk/README.md

-# PHP SDK for KuMEX API
+# PHP SDK for KuCoin Futures API

 **Note:** This library isn't actively maintained.
 Please refer to the [kucoin-futures-python-sdk](https://github.com/Kucoin/kucoin-futures-python-sdk) for an up-to-date client implementation.